EMPAT94/empat94.github.io/_gs/tutorial.md

 I already had just under 60 extra from the previous level.
 'If I helped kill say, 6 of the birds, then I am getting about 12 or 13 XP per kill', I mused, 'Not bad, I guess'.

-After attaining level 3, I could cast petrificus four times in a row.
+After attaining level 3, I could cast Petrificus four times in a row.
 However, it rarely worked the fourth time.
 'I wonder if there is a job I can run that will keep on decreasing the temperature to as low as possible?
 Or even increase it?
 Will have to loop on it.
 I wonder how long it will take to kick in though?
 Well, no harm in trying out anyway'.
 I opened up my "spell repository" and quickly added a spell to decrease temperature slowly.
 I also renamed the time function to make it a bit consistent.

 ---